BRDLF/Hyperskill_Kotlin_GitInternals/CHANGEBLOG.md

 # Hyperskill_Kotlin_GitInternals

+### Stage 5/7: Branches

+Finally did the needful and put things into an object.
+Definitely helps tidy things. \
+I could have chosen to make things static but decided that really isn't necessary for the scope of the tool.
+It mostly just adds global scope and complicates my job. \
+Besides reorganizing code, implementing the branch list wasn't terribly difficult.
+Neither was prompting separately for an action.
+A little upset, because i'm sure there's some perfect, elegant way for me to write this code, but I don't need it to be elegant I need it to work.
+I'm learning to be satisfied with that. (for now)

 ### Stage 4/7: Trees

 It seems tradition at this point to make a big rework halfway through the project.